Mission and Program Goals

 Learning experiences are structured in a way that helps graduate students develop a comprehensive knowledge of the multifaceted nature of special education.

 The MEd in Special Education program allows pre-service and in-service teachers to select one or more emphases.
 These areas of study can be aligned so that their graduate program meets specific endorsement requirements on their teaching license.
-The four areas of emphasis include: Special Education-General Curriculum, K-12; Special Education-Adapted Curriculum (K-12); Early Childhood Special Education (birth to 5); and Autism Spectrum Disorders.
+The five areas of emphasis include: Special Education-General Curriculum, K-12; Special Education-Adapted Curriculum (K-12); Early Childhood Special Education (birth to 5); and Autism Spectrum Disorder, and Applied Behavior Analysis.

 Goal #1 Trends and Issues